nearform/udaru/docs/overview.md

 -   The Resource on which the action is performed.
 A Resource name is effectively a URI for your resources.
 Example: `'FOO:orga:CLOUDCUCKOO:scenario:*:entity:north-america-id'`
 -   The Effect - has the value 'Allow' or 'Deny'.

-Note that wildcards can be used in Action and Resource names, as can certain variables, see [IAM Policy Variables Overview][] for more details.
+Note that wildcards can be used in Action and Resource names, as can certain variables, see [IAM Policy Variables Overview](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html) for more details.

-For a detailed description of Policies, see the [AWS Policy Elements Reference][].
+For a detailed description of Policies, see the [AWS Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html).

 ## Core API Concepts

 Udaru effectively has two interfaces:
 *   A REST API for managing Organizations, Teams, Users, and associated Policies - this is called the _Management_ API
 *   A REST API for managing Authorization access itself - this is called the _Authorization_ API

 Both have different use cases and are used in a Platform in a fundamentally different manner.
 Note the Udaru API can be used directly as a normal node module, but also has a REST API (a Hapi plugin is provided), and it can also be used out of the box as a standalone server.